chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 CREATE TABLE private.stk_changeme_type (
-  uu UUID PRIMARY KEY DEFAULT gen_random_uuid(), table_name TEXT GENERATED ALWAYS AS ('stk_changeme_type') STORED,
-  ----Prompt: ask the user if they need to assign this record to a specific entity --stk_entity_uu UUID NOT NULL REFERENCES private.stk_entity(uu), created TIMESTAMPTZ NOT NULL DEFAULT now(), created_by_uu UUID NOT NULL, -- no FK by convention updated TIMESTAMPTZ NOT NULL DEFAULT now(),
+  uu UUID PRIMARY KEY DEFAULT gen_random_uuid(), table_name TEXT GENERATED ALWAYS AS ('stk_changeme_type') STORED, created TIMESTAMPTZ NOT NULL DEFAULT now(), created_by_uu UUID NOT NULL, -- no FK by convention updated TIMESTAMPTZ NOT NULL DEFAULT now(),